vnt-github/cs238p/lectures/5_linking_loading.md

 - unresolved addresses
     - for unresolved addresses of global variables, functions, the compiler puts 0s.

-- There is a special section in the .elf file that tracks that a is defined and whenever a in data section changes we need to patch wherever it is used.
+- There is a special section(GOT-Global Offset Table) in the .elf file that tracks that a is defined and whenever a in data section changes we need to patch wherever it is used.
 - It also tracks b that is undefined and that puts the value of b address when resolved.

 ---